vedb/pupil-t265/README.md

  analysis code as part of a short paper submission to the  12th ACM Symposium on Eye Tracking Research and Applications (ETRA 2020).

-To run the example code, clone the repository first.
+To run the example code, clone or download the repository code first.
 The recommended way of installing the dependencies is through Anaconda/Miniconda by creating a dedicated conda environment:

     conda env create -f examples/example_env.yml